Jiggaboy/dopamine_simulation/README.md

 ## Programming advice
 ### Logging
-'import cflogging' in the main file.
+'import cflogging' in the python script.
 It is a custom/configured logger setup.
-Run 'cflogger.set_up()'.
-Then you will have the same logger configuration in each module.
-Within a module 'import logging' and get a logger with 'logging.get_logger()'
+Within a module 'import logging' and get a logger with 'logging.get_logger()' or the same with 'import cflogging' and 'cflogging.get_logger()' respectively.